mosryx/phasma/uniqueghosts/TYP.3 phantom.md

 -   Desync may cause the same effect as taking a photo of a Phantom during a ghost event, even if the ghost is not a Phantom.
 -   The Ouija Board has no relation to the Phantom's ability to wander.

+## Phantom

+### Unique Identifiers

+* Taking a photo of a Phantom will make it temporarily disappear for that specific instance that it appears.

+    * This will not stop a manifestation nor a hunt if one is already in progress.
+In a ghost event, if the ghost disappeared as the picture was taken but his footsteps and vocalizations can still be heard, it means that it is a Phantom.

+    * **Test:** The ghost's physical image will not be visible in the picture found in the journal, but will be labelled as a "Ghost" picture.
+Additionally, the image will appear without any electronic interference.
+However, any ghost can have the same effect if the photo is taken right at the end of a ghost event; be sure that the ghost event is still ongoing even when the ghost has disappeared.

+* During a hunt, a Phantom will flash visible every 1 to 2 seconds as opposed to every 0.3 to 1 seconds for other ghosts.

+    * **Test:** Watch for the ghost's flickering rate; if it is invisible for longer periods of time, it is a Phantom.

+### Ghost Hunt Conditions
+* **Required Sanity:** Standard

+* **Speed:** Standard

+### Possible Identifiers
+* The Phantom has an ability similar to the Wraith's, which it can use (not during a manifestation) to walk to a random player's location regardless of distance.
+After this, the Phantom will continue normal activity.
+This is more useful on large maps; if the ghost interacts or hunts near a player who is very far from the ghost room, it could be a Phantom.

+* Despite what the journal states, the Phantom does not drain sanity perceptibly quicker than other ghosts.